Linn County Jail and Sheriff's Residence

 Linn County Jail and Sheriff's Residence is a historic jail and sheriff's residence located in Linneus, Linn County, Missouri.
 It was built in 1871 and is a two-story, five-bay, Greek Revival style I-house constructed of concrete, wood, and brick.
 A one-story brick addition with basement, built as a Works Progress Administration project, was added in 1937.
 The building was converted to a museum in the 1970s.

 It was added to the National Register of Historic Places in 2001.

+For years, the local museum association attempted to raise funds to restore and repair the building.

+In 2024, the building was demolished.